 The sailZO handled well on all points of sail, although Bill, in his forward seating position, did get a little wet while beating into the breeze through the harbor chop.
 For me, the most difficult part was the steering line, which demanded most of my concentration in order to keep the boat going straight in the direction I wanted to go.
 Like all things, I’m sure I would get better with practice.
 I’m also sure that the rudder design could be easily modified to include, or be replaced by, a traditional tiller.
 Although I did find it tricky, I will also say that it does open up some wonderful possibilities in small boats.
 Bill and I were able to hand off the steering and sheet to each other without changing position during our sail, and I think once mastered, the rudder line increases the number of tasks that can be performed safely while underway, as well as allowing a solo skipper more trim choices on different points of sail.

 All in all, the sailZO is a right smart little boat that can be both built and sailed with an easily attained level of skill and effort.

 Christian Smith is a third-generation boatbuilder, and a circumnavigator, chainsaw artist, and general Renaissance man who classifies himself a “new old-school Yankee.”
 He founded the New Bedford, Massachusetts-based youth boatbuilding program Greenfleet, and he cures his own bacon.

-Editor’s Note: 8/21/20 The web pages linked above are no longer active and the company is presumed closed.
+Editor’s Note: 8/21/20 The ZO boat website is no longer active and the company is presumed closed.

 Is there a boat you’d like to know more about?
 Have you built one that you think other Small Boats Monthly readers would enjoy?
 Please email us!